MrDenchi/Portfolio/README.md

 · **Branding** - Branding was my first network server.
 It started off as a normal plot generator server, but expanded into a network.
 This server was not just me though.
 I had a lot of help from my partner at the time, "MEXIO".
-The server was passed down to a friend of both of us, and has had a lot of remakes and rebranding since then, but is now known as "Enginetic" which I infact own.
+The server was passed down to a friend of both of us, and has had a lot of remakes and rebranding since then, but is now known as "Enginetic".

+· **CodGen** - CodGen is currently the rebranded Enginetic, from last point.
+It has ben transformed into a normal Generator/RPG server and has earned almost 4 figures.
+This server is still up and running, as of January 2024.